Packing and Wearing the Right Clothing for your Gorilla Trek in Uganda or Rwanda

 Take along some Gardening Gloves – are you kidding me?

 Yes, you read right – sturdy Gardening Gloves – no you are not going gardening but on a gorilla trek and the gloves allow you to pull yourself up on vines, branches and not get scratched.

-Those that use them are quite glad that they did since you often go off of the trail and simply enter the bush where the gorillas are in order to spend your hour with them.
+Those that use them are quite glad that they did since you often go off of the trail and enter the bush where the gorillas are to spend your hour with them.

-You can take your gloves off when you are with the gorillas in order to take pictures.
+You can take your gloves off when you are with the gorillas to take pictures.
 Gardening Gloves – bring them along – they might come in handy.